project-chip/connectedhomeip/CODE_OF_CONDUCT.md

-This Project CHIP Open Source Code of Conduct applies to all those contributing to, participating in, or maintaining the Project CHIP open source project, including CSA members and non-members.
+This Project CHIP Open Source Code of Conduct applies to all those contributing to, participating in, or maintaining the Project CHIP open source project, including Connectivity Standards Alliance members and non-members.

 # Contributor Covenant Code of Conduct